LeToNode/Play2.0-CN-doc/javaGuide/JavaForms.md

 }
 ```

-You can also define an ad-hoc validation by defining a `validate` method on your top object:
+You can also define an ad-hoc validation by adding a `validate` method to your top object:

 ```java
 public class User {